memfis19/Annca/README.md

  AnncaConfiguration.Builder builder = new AnncaConfiguration.Builder(activity, CAPTURE_MEDIA);
  new Annca(builder.build()).launchCamera();
 ```
 and thats it.
-You can use more extended settings i.e.
+You can use more extended settings i.e.:
 ```
  AnncaConfiguration.Builder videoLimited = new AnncaConfiguration.Builder(activity, CAPTURE_MEDIA);
  videoLimited.setMediaAction(AnncaConfiguration.MEDIA_ACTION_VIDEO);